 Democratic Republic of the Congo Travel Warning

-The security situation in eastern DRC remains unstable.
-Armed groups, bandits, and elements of the Congolese armed forces, primarily located in the North Kivu, South Kivu, and Orientale provinces, as well as the northern and central parts of Katanga province, and the eastern part of Maniema province, are known to kill, rape, kidnap, pillage, steal vehicles, and carry out military or paramilitary operations in which civilians can be indiscriminately targeted.
-The Lord's Resistance Army (LRA) operates near the border with Central African Republic, and the Republic of South Sudan, particularly in and around Garamba National Park.
-The UN Organization Stabilization Mission in the DRC (MONUSCO) continues to assist the Congolese government with the protection of civilians and efforts to combat armed groups.
+Armed groups, bandits, and elements of the Congolese armed forces, primarily located in the North Kivu, South Kivu, and the new provinces of Bas-Uele, Haut Uele, Tanganyika, Haut-Lomami, and the eastern part of Maniema Province, are known to kill, rape, kidnap, pillage, steal vehicles, and carry out military or paramilitary operations in which civilians can be indiscriminately targeted.
+Kidnapping for ransom is common, particularly in areas north and west of Goma, North Kivu.
+Military operations continue to target the Democratic Forces for the Liberation of Rwanda throughout North and South Kivu, the Allied Democratic Forces in the Beni territory of North Kivu, and numerous other armed groups in the eastern Congo.
+The Lord's Resistance Army operates near the DRC’s borders with Central African Republic and the Republic of South Sudan, particularly in and around Garamba National Park.

-Travelers are frequently detained and questioned by poorly disciplined security forces at numerous official and unofficial roadblocks and border crossings throughout the country and especially near government buildings and installations in Kinshasa.
-These roadblocks should be avoided when possible.
-If stopped at a roadblock, open the driver’s side window slightly in order to communicate.
-Requests for bribes in such instances are extremely common, and security forces have occasionally injured or killed people who refused to pay.
-In the past year, several U.S. citizens were illegally detained by government forces, or were robbed of their valuables while being searched.
+Travelers are frequently detained and questioned by poorly trained security forces at numerous official and unofficial roadblocks and border crossings throughout the country and especially near government buildings and installations in Kinshasa.
+Requests for bribes are extremely common, and security forces have occasionally injured or killed people who refuse to pay.
+If stopped at a roadblock, remain cautious.
+In the past year, several U.S. citizens have been illegally detained by government forces or robbed of their valuables while being searched.

-Avoid all public demonstrations and areas where crowds have gathered because even peaceful events can become violent and turn deadly.
+Demonstrations, gatherings and even sporting events that are intended to be peaceful can become violent and turn deadly.
 Closely monitor local and international news from reliable sources.
 English-language news can be found on BBC at 92.6 FM.
 Radio Okapi broadcasts in French on 103.5 FM at 0700, 0800, 1200, and 1800 hours, and provides updates throughout the day.
 In emergencies, the Belgian Embassy operates a French-language radio broadcast system at FM 98.8.